Who We Are — Current Students Perspectives

 - Danielle Lindner was planning to become a high school music teacher before she decided to pursue a career in psychology, and she still spends much of her free time singing as both a cantor and choir member at her church.
 Her research focuses on body dissatisfaction and eating disorders.

-- Rick Medlin grew up on the Stetson campus (his childhood home was where the Lynn Business Center is now) and has taught in the Psychology Department for 36 years.
+- Rick Medlin grew up on the Stetson campus (his childhood home was where the Lynn Business Center is now) and has taught in the Psychology Department since 1981.
 He studies the development of homeschooled children.

 Our adjunct faculty bring real-world experience from clinical practice and scientific research into the classroom.
 Select a name to send an email.